david-demainlalune/soft_shake_pp_presentation/presentation.md

 ça ressemble pas mal à notre expérience.

 --
-## Les problèmes
+## Réactions négatives

 <p class="fragment">“if I have a choice, I can employ one star programmer instead of two programmers who need to code in a pair.”</p>
 <p class="fragment">Pairing “reduces the freedom of work hours of individual contributors.” (scheduling)</p>
-<p class="fragment">“Many partnerships fail due to personality conflicts,” (personality clash) - “pairs get sick of each other.
+<p class="fragment">“Many partnerships fail due to personality conflicts,” (personality clash) - “pairs get sick of each other.”
 </p>
 <p class="fragment">“Sometimes we waste time on discussion,”
 </p>